Reinado de El Salvador

 The Reinado de El Salvador is a national beauty pageant in El Salvador.
 This pageant is not related to Nuestra Belleza El Salvador pageant.

 History

 Began in 2007, the Reinado de El Salvador acquired major franchises in El Salvador for women and men.
 The Reinado El Salvador Organization is purposing to spread the beauty and values of Salvadoran women to the world, to give support to excel through our personal preparation classes, promote culture, traditions, and Tourism custumbres our country in major beauty events worldwide.

 In March 2017 the organization acquired the Miss Universe license and in November 2018 also acquired the Miss World license.

-Miss Universe 2023

-In 2023 El Salvador hosted Miss Universe pageant for the second time.

-Titles

-Note that the year designates the time Reinado de El Salvador has acquired that particular pageant franchise.